Colin Huang: Pinduoduo IPO

 Huang founded and led the Shanghai-based company Pinduoduo in 2015.
 Pinduoduo had a revenue of 1.4 billion yuan ($280 million) in 2017.
 In 2019, the company generated a revenue of $4.33 billion US dollars (30.14 billion RMB).
 The company became publicly traded following an initial public offering in the United States in July 2018, raising $1.6 billion in investment backing capital.
 After the public offering was floated on NASDAQ, Huang's 47% stake in Pinduoduo was valued at $14 billion, making him the thirteenth richest person in China.

 On 1 July 2020, Huang stepped down as CEO of Pinduoduo but retained his titular position as the company's chairman.
 On 17 March 2021, Huang stepped down as chairman and entrusted the voting rights of his shares to the Board.
 The company said Huang will pursue "new, long-term opportunities."

 Philanthropy

-By June 2020, Huang reduced his Pinduoduo stake to 29.4% by donating 2.37% to a charitable foundation and 7.74% to the Pinduoduo Partnership.
+By June 2020, Huang reduced his stake in Pinduoduo to 29.4% by donating 2.37% to a charitable foundation and 7.74% to the Pinduoduo Partnership.
 He also donated 2.37% to an irrevocable charity to promote social responsibility development and scientific research.
 Huang was named the leading philanthropist on the Hurun China Philanthropy List in 2021 after pledging US$1.85 billion for social responsibility projects and scientific research.

 According to Bloomberg, Huang and the Pinduoduo founding team have donated 100 million (2.37% of Pinduoduo shares) to the Starry Night Charitable Trust to "support fundamental research in biomedical science, agriculture, and food."